samclarke/sceditor.com/documentation/options.md

 **emoticonsRoot** *String* Defaults to an empty string

 Root URL of all emoticons.
-This string will be pre-pended to all emoticon URLs.
+This string will be prepended to all emoticon URLs.

 ### emoticons <a id="emoticons"></a>